240222/dotfiles/README.md

 Optimized for Debian bookworm, with support for Boox Mira and Boox Note Air 2.

 - zsh (kitty is available, but being downgraded)
-- nvim
+- nvim optimized for Rust
-- haskell, lua, bash, sql, markdown, yaml, ocaml
 - support for Chinese (run ibus-setup to set the entry panel)

 ## Installation Workflow